 Dean, Yasutomi Kitahara

 Dean Kitahara graduated from the School of Science in Applied Mathematics at Tokyo University of Science and also completed the coursework for his doctorate at the School of Asia Pacific Studies, Waseda University.
 Since the establishment of his own business, he has conducted research and has been involved in education and consultation in the field of software by focusing on two domains; group communication and strategic decision-making.
 In the field of strategic decision-making, he worked on value evaluation and simulation of business value and the risk for new business plans and development projects.
-He also developed software to assist in learning venture strategy development methodology (DDP), invented by the Professor Macmillan at Wharton Business School.
+He also developed software to assist in learning venture strategy development methodology (DDP), invented by Professor Macmillan at Wharton Business School.

 Associate Dean, Masao Tsuji